advitum/FrontCMS/README.markdown

 	<fcms:partial partial="footer" />

-Here you have every possible element to use in your layouts.
+Here you have every possible slot type to use in your layouts.
 The first and last line import *partials*, which are useful for reocurring content (like the header and footer).
 They are stored in the folder *layouts/partials* and use the same syntax as layouts.

 The next four lines define four editable slots.
 Each slot has a name, by which it is saved in the database.
 If you use the same name more than once in a layout, the slots are automagically numbered.